rickyrivaldo98/ecovid/PHP-CI-covid_core/README.md

     database.default.DBPrefix =
     database.default.port = 3306
     ```
-1. Create DB on mySQL called `miraidevs_covid19`, and run CI Migration from terminal
+1. Create DB on mySQL called `miraidevs_covid19`, and run CI Migration from terminal  (if db_miraidevcovid exist all of data and not empty, dont run this)

     ```shell
     > php spark migrate --all